aclark4life/plock-pins/README.rst

 Plock Pins
 ==========

-Hosted Buildout configuration files for all your Plone deployments and versions.
+Hosted configuration files for all versions of Plone, ever

 Usage
 -----